DaystromInst/490SolemnEnumeration/README.md

 - Recite rules

 ## Setup
-This bot uses an unversioned python file called **tokens** to both store the client token and the list of banned words.
+This bot uses an unversioned python file called **tokens.py** to both store the client token and the list of banned words. tokens.py only holds 2 lines: `token = "client token goes here"` and `banned = ["banned", "words", "go", "in", "here"]`